arsenalzp/apch-operator/README.md

+# HTTP/2 vulnerabilities
+This operator uses the latest version of docker image with Apache HTTPD server v2.4.58 on date 2/12/2023 That version contains fixes for CVE-2023-45802, CVE-2023-43622 and CVE-2023-31122

 # About Apacheweb operator
 Apacheweb operator is powered by [Apache HTTP server](https://httpd.apache.org/).

 **Apacheweb** operator provides basic features of *Apache HTTP* server - web server and load balancer by using the extensions of Apache module *mod_proxy_balancer*.